 Majority of Windows users use the default Windows Media Player to play audio and video files.
 Even though there are plenty of better alternatives around, none of them come close to Windows Media Payer’s beautiful and easy-to-use interface.

-Microsoft has dropped a number of small features from the final release (RTM) of Windows 7 operating system.
+Microsoft has dropped a number of small features from Windows 7, Windows 8 and Windows 10 operating systems.
 One of them is WMP taskbar toolbar.

 Step 2: Copy the file to C:\Program Files\Windows Media Player folder.